 To get started you’ll need to gather your ingredients.

 Coconut Milk: I used homemade coconut milk, which is lighter than full fat canned coconut milk.
-Store bought coconut milk beverage (in the carton) will work great in this recipe.
+Store-bought coconut milk beverage (in the carton) will work great in this recipe if you get a good-quality coconut milk brand.
 Canned full fat coconut milk can be used in this recipe.
 Just be aware that the pudding will be much thicker.
+(Same with coconut cream.)

 Chia Seeds: You can use black or white chia seeds in this recipe.
 I like to use white chia seeds since they’re almost translucent.
 My kids don’t ask about the black things in their pudding when I use white chia seeds!